nocchipi/new-orleans-local-wealth-profile/README.md

 ## Introduction & notes

 Not all code in this repository is meant to be run locally.
-The code for the models is included, but will need a cloud compute resource to effectively run and store the model objects for use in later steps.
+The code for the models is included, but will need a cloud compute resource to efficiently run and store the model objects for use in later steps.
 There are many places in the code where I connect to a cloud data storage that someone outside of The Data Center will not be able to access, so you will have to run the code and write it to a place that you can access.

 ## Sequence of events